jlee55504/starter-movie-front-end/README.md

   2. Display all the movies by clicking the link
   3. Display all the theaters by clicking the link

-Navigate through the options by clicking the corresponding buttons.
+Navigate through the application by clicking the corresponding buttons.

 ## Code Structure